Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `backupPolicyType`

 Default to Continuous.
 Describes the mode of backups.
+Periodic backup must be used if multiple write locations are used.

 - Required: No
 - Type: string